-Today I saw something in the WordPress support forum that quite literally shocked me.
+Today I saw something in the WordPress support forum that shocked me.
 A user posted that they where going to contact a lawyer and sue the developer of the WP Super Cache Plugin because according to them the plugin screwed up their website.

-I’ve learned over the years that you have two options when you experience a problem with a plugin:
+I’ve learned over the years that you have two options when you experience a problem with a WordPress plugin:

 - You can complain about it, get upset, bitch, moan, do nothing or

 - You can reach out to the plugin developer and ask for help.

 WordPress Plugin Developers Owe You Nothing

 There Are No Guarantees Online

-People on the street don’t walk up to us designers and developers and say “Wow!
+People on the street don’t walk up to us designers, developers, network engineers and system admins and say “Wow!
 Thanks so much for contributing to the Internet, we appreciate you”.
 People simply consume content, watch videos, send tweets and poke people on Facebook and when they have a tech issue they freak out and have a temper tantrum like a 2 year old.
-Sigh…

 The Internet is only as good as the people who make it, the people who build networks, administer servers and the folks who create websites and web applications.
 Most of it is provided to us at no cost outside of having to pay our Internet Service Provider.
 The exception being the subscriptions for premium themes, plugins and other web based services.
 Still, at the end of the day you’re not paying that much for these things.